Which country is cheaper, the USA or Belgium?

 Los Angeles: International students have long flocked to this for its major universities and diverse setting.
 Major universities in the area include UCLA, the University of Southern California, and the California Institute of Technology.

 Chicago: The city has a large number of universities that bring in students from around the country and around the globe.
+It's a huge international city with economic ties and many opportunities connected to the universities.

 San Diego: With its young population and many universities, international students will feel right at home in San Diego.
+There are also many great outdoor activities for the adventurous.

 Boston: It is a city of students, with a number of world renowned universities located here including Harvard University, Boston College, and MIT.
+Many neighborhoods are filled with students and there are many student-centered activities around town including festivals and an active nightlife scene.

 DC: International students come from around the world to study, learn, intern, and work in the capital of the United States.
+There are many internships available through the federal government as well as NGOs and nonprofits.

 While The USA and Belgium both offer transportation options, overall the system in Belgium is considered to be better.